How to Write a Strategic Plan

 Video Transcript – The Complete Strategic Plan

 Hi everyone, its Erica Olsen from OnStrategy.
-Welcome to today’s whiteboard video on “How do you know if you have a complete strategic plan?”
+Welcome to today’s whiteboard video on “Do You Have a Complete Strategic Plan?”

 As you would expect from us, we’re going to make that as easy as possible and give you a checklist — and a checklist not only for a complete plan — but for an awesome plan.
 So, let’s jump in.